improving-minnesota/react-workshop/labs/lab-05-forms.md

 },
 ```

-- Now it's time to draw our `render()` method with the JSX to build the form:
+- Now it's time to draw our `render()` method with the JSX we'll use to build the form:

 ```javascript
 render : function () {